Unique ancient monastery founded by monks in real caves! Sacred aura and spirit, absolutely a must-see in Kiev!

 Our tip: visit unique Museum of Miniatures which is located at the Upper Lavra.
 They are masterpieces.
 Truly amazing and magnificent!

-Kyiv-Pechersk Lavra tour lasts up to 3 hours and costs 60 EUR for 1-3 people.
+Kyiv-Pechersk Lavra tour lasts about 2,5-3 hours and costs 75 EUR for 1-3 people.

 We accept USD and local currency UAH as well.
 Please notice that tour price does not include transportation, lunch and entrance fees.